Duchy of Prussia: Establishment

 They claimed to be rebelling against the harsh nobility, not against Duke Albert, who was away in the Holy Roman Empire and said that they would swear allegiance to him only in person.
 Upon Albert's return from the Empire, he called for a meeting of the peasants in a field, whereupon he surrounded them with loyal troops and had them arrested without incident.
 The leaders of the rebellion were subsequently executed.
 There were no more large-scale rebellions.
 Ducal Prussia became known as a land of Protestantism and sectarianism.

-The duchy became a leading Polish and Lithuanian Lutheran and printing center.
-In the mid-16th century in Königsberg were published the first translation of the New Testament into Polish by Stanisław Murzynowski and the Catechism of Martynas Mažvydas, which is the first printed book in the Lithuanian language.
+The duchy became a leading Polish and Lithuanian Lutheran and printing centre.
+In the mid-16th century, in Königsberg were published the first translation of the New Testament into Polish by Stanisław Murzynowski and the Catechism of Martynas Mažvydas, which is the first printed book in the Lithuanian language.

 In 1544, Duke Albert founded the Albertina University in Königsberg, which became the principal educational establishment for Lutheran pastors and theologians of Prussia.
 In 1560, the university received a royal privilege from King Sigismund II Augustus of Poland.
 It was granted the same rights and autonomy that were enjoyed by the Kraków University and so it became one of the leading universities in the Polish–Lithuanian Commonwealth.
-The use of the native languages in church services made Duke Albert appoint exiled Protestant Lithuanian pastors as professors, e.g. Stanislovas Rapolionis and Abraomas Kulvietis, making the Albertina also a centre of Lithuanian language and literature.
+The use of the native languages in church services made Duke Albert appoint exiled Protestant Lithuanian pastors as professors, e.g., Stanislovas Rapolionis and Abraomas Kulvietis, making the Albertina also a centre of Lithuanian language and literature.

 While the composition of the nobility changed little in the transition from the monastic state to the duchy, the control of the nobility over the dependent peasantry increased.
 Prussia's free peasants, called Kölmer, were holders of free estates according to Culm law.
 Kölmer held them with about a sixth of the arable land, much more than in other nations in the feudal era.

 Administratively, little changed in the transition from the Teutonic Knights to ducal rule.
 Although he was formally a vassal of the crown of Poland, Albert retained self-government for Prussia, his own army, the minting of his currency, a provincial assembly, (de, Landtag), and substantial autonomy in foreign affairs.